Custom vs. Standard Forms

 Once you are satisfied with your survey, click Save to save your changes, then Home to return to the Survey/Form page.

-Survey/Form Link - Upon publishing a custom form, Neon will generate a link to your form.
+Custom Form Link - Upon publishing a custom form, Neon will generate a link to your form.

 Click Check to view your form.
 This is the link that you can share with your constituents and link to your website.

-You can view/copy the Code Snippet of a published custom form.
 You can use the code snippet to embed the form on your own web page.

 You can use an alternate web template for this custom form if you've created one.
 To change the web template, the form must be unpublished.